Mira Sorvino: Personal life

 Between 1996 and 1998, Mira Sorvino was romantically involved with director Quentin Tarantino, who was her escort to the Academy Awards ceremony where she won Best Supporting Actress for Mighty Aphrodite.

 Sorvino met actor Christopher Backus at a friend's charades party in August 2003.
-On June 11, 2004, they married in a private civil ceremony at the Santa Barbara, California courthouse, then later had a hilltop ceremony in Capri, Italy.
+On June 11, 2004, they married in a private civil ceremony at the Santa Barbara, California, courthouse, then later had a hilltop ceremony in Capri, Italy.
 They have four children: two daughters and two sons.
+They have also starred in films together, including Indiscretion and Mothers and Daughters.

-In honor of Sorvino's role as Susan Tyler, an entomologist who investigated deadly insect mutations in the film Mimic, the discovery of a compound excreted as a defense mechanism by the sunburst diving beetle was named mirasorvone by entomologist Thomas Eisner.
+In honor of Sorvino's role as Susan Tyler, an entomologist who investigated deadly insect mutations in the film Mimic, a compound that is excreted as a defense mechanism by the sunburst diving beetle was named mirasorvone by the entomologist Thomas Eisner who discovered it.

 In September 2014, Sorvino gave a wide-ranging interview on The Nerdist Podcast, where she discussed her education, living in China, and her varied interests.
 She is a Christian and resides with her family in Los Angeles, California.

 In 2017, Sorvino came out publicly about the sexual harassment she endured from producer Harvey Weinstein and believes her career was damaged after she rebuffed Weinstein's advances.
-According to Peter Jackson, Weinstein blocked Sorvino and Ashley Judd, another of his alleged victims, from being considered for parts in The Lord of the Rings films.
-In 2019 she also made public that she was a date rape victim.
+According to Peter Jackson, Weinstein blocked Sorvino and Ashley Judd (her co star from Norma Jean and Marilyn), another of his alleged victims, from being considered for parts in The Lord of the Rings films.
+In 2019, she also made public that she was a date rape victim.

-Political activism
+Activism

 Sorvino has been affiliated with Amnesty International since 2004.
 In 2006 she was honored with their Artist of Conscience Award, given to those who have made longstanding philanthropic and humanist efforts.
-From 2009 to 2012 she was a United Nations Goodwill ambassador for combatting human trafficking, and has lobbied Congress to abolish the practice in Darfur.
+From 2009 to 2012 she was a United Nations Goodwill ambassador for combatting human trafficking, and has lobbied Congress to help abolish the practice in Darfur.